Obama seeks enhanced cybersecurity laws to fight hackers

-WASHINGTON President Barack Obama on Tuesday renewed a push to beef up U.S. cybersecurity laws after recent headline-grabbing hacking attacks against companies like Sony Pictures, Home Depot and Target.
+WASHINGTON President Barack Obama on Tuesday renewed a push to beef up U.S. cybersecurity laws after recent headline-grabbing hacking attacks against companies like Sony Pictures (6758.T), Home Depot (HD.N) and Target (TGT.N).

 During a tour of a “war room” at the Department of Homeland Security's cybersecurity nerve center, Obama said the recent attacks have highlighted the threat faced by financial systems, power grids and healthcare systems that run on networks connected to the Internet.